Sample Clients#

 View interaction history - On the right side of the terminal you can see the event history, which shows you all events that have been processed by the event interface as part of the interaction between you (the user) and the bot.
 You can toggle timestamp information on and off by pressing CTRL-T inside the terminal.
 The listed events typically are part of actions which means you will see corresponding actions that share the same action ID.
 An example is the BotUtteranceAction that consists of events like StartUtteranceBotAction, UtteranceBotActionStarted, and UtteranceBotActionFinished.
 These events mark the lifetime of the action.
 You can react to any of these events in your Colang scripts (for example using a match … statement).

 Interact with a simulated UI - The sample script supports simple interactive UI elements that are shown as an overlay on top of the interaction history.
 These UI elements are controlled directly from the Colang script (Visual Scene actions).
 UI elements may include static content (text, lists) as well as interactive components (option groups, buttons).
-If you follow our tutorial on Building a Bot using Colang 2.0, you can make use of these actions.
+If you follow our tutorial on Building a Bot using Colang 2.0 and Event Interface, you can make use of these actions.
 Should the UI be shown and you want to go back to the event history you can toggle the UI by pressing CTRL-B inside the terminal.